aistabci/abci-docs/en/docs/faq.md

 * During the data migration, the users can read, write and delete files in the **Old Area**.
 * In order to reduce the amount of the data to be moved, please do not put new files in the **Old Area** as much as possible.
 * Consider deleting unnecessary files in the **Old Area** as much as possible.
+* As usual, the storage quota applied on the ABCI User Portal is set as the quota of the **Old Area**.
+You can apply for an increase or decrease in the quota from the ABCI User Portal.

 #### At the end of the data migration